 The Owasso Emergency Communications Center is a great place to work!
-Excellent benefits and starting pay from $16 to $17 per hour depending on experience.
+Excellent benefits and starting pay of $17.79 per hour.
 Hiring bonuses are also available for bilingual applicants and applicants with previous emergency services dispatch experience.

 The Owasso Police Department has an emergency call center which is manned 24 hours a day by trained communications personnel. to help you in times of crisis.
 Our dispatchers handle police, fire and ambulance calls and act as jailers for our municipal jail.
 They also handle non-emergency police administrative phone lines.

 Our dispatchers are here to help you when you need it most.
 They are skilled professionals who work hard to serve our community, please do what you can to help us in that mission.

 Please reserve 911 for emergencies involving immediate threats to safety and property.
 Use the non emergency number for all other purposes (918) 272-2244

 Accidental / False 911 Calls are a Big Problem for our City

 In 2014, the Owasso Emergency Communications Center handled 6,691 hang up calls to 911.
 Each must be taken as a serious potential cry for help.